TechSavantis/polisparalela/site/content/thinks/say-hello-to-the-newest-member-tomango-team-steve-honeyman.md

 ---
-title: "Say hello to the newest member of the Tomango team - Steve Honeyman"
+title: "Say hello to the newest member of the Polis Paralela team - Steve Honeyman"
 author: "mark"
 date: 2016-08-31 10:48:25
-description: Tomango has added to its growing team...
+description: Polis Paralela has added to its growing team...
 Please meet our new Junior Web Developer, Steve Honeyman. thinks/categories:
  - latest-news
  - web-design
 ---

-Tomango has added to its growing team...
+Polis Paralela has added to its growing team...

 Please meet our new Junior Web Developer, Steve Honeyman.